 If you want to break an addiction to diet soda the next few pages go beyond the usual ‘just drink more water’ advice and have useful replacements for cola and other sodas, details on caffeine and aspartame withdrawal support, and a step-by-step plan to breaking soda addiction for good.

 Is Diet Soda Bad for You?

 Right at the top is the phosphoric acid that gives both regular and diet cola their high levels of acidity.
 Alongside its potentially damaging effects on your digestive tract, phosphoric acid tends to reduce hydrochloric acid secretion in your stomach.
-This can lead to impaired digestion.
-And anything that impairs digestion has the potential to be one of the causes of flatulence, along with many other health problems.
+This can lead to impaired digestion and has the potential to be one of the causes of flatulence, along with many other health problems.

 The caramel coloring E150d in diet cola sounds harmless enough, but its full name is actually sulfite ammonia caramel coloring.
 The creation of caramel color E150d involves applying high heat and pressure to sugar, ammonia and sulfites.
-This process produces the byproducts 2-methylimidazole and 4-methylimidazole, both of which have been shown to be carcinogenic in animal studies.
+This process produces the byproducts 2-methylimidazole and 4-methylimidazole, both of which have been shown to be carcinogenic (cancer causing) in animal studies.

 They also asked the FDA to stop food and drink companies calling sulfite ammonia caramel ‘natural coloring’ (which is pretty ridiculous that this was ever allowed in the first place if you think about it).
 They’re still waiting on an answer.

-The caffeine in diet cola provides a jittery rush of energy (or is that anxiety), along with a relentless taxing of our adrenal glands.
+The caffeine in diet soda provides a jittery rush of energy (or is that anxiety), along with a relentless taxing of our adrenal glands.
 This adrenal stress is usually the reason why we often feel so much more tired after the caffeine rush wears off than we would have without it.

 Aspartame Side Effects